muditg317/Bokay/devlogs/002 - Playing with C++.md

 - Ay I think most of the `CMakeLists.txt` stuff is working!
 - Trying to get testing working and I'm sad
   - Might be working with the `engine-tests.hpp`, but working out kinks/reliability with output checking
+- The tests work and can accept an engine target as param! lez go!